The department of Statistics and Applied Probability offers three graduate degrees (graduate guide book):

 - The PhD in Statistics and Applied Probability, with available emphases in Bioengineering, Quantitative Methods for the Social Sciences, and Financial Mathematics and Statistics;

-- The MA in Statistics, with available concentrations in Applied Statistics and Mathematical Statistics; and
+- The MA in Statistics, with available concentrations in Applied Statistics, Data Science and Mathematical Statistics; and

 - The combined 5-year BS/MS degree in Actuarial Science, only available to UCSB undergraduates in the Actuarial major.